 We love peejamas!
 Here are our final thoughts for those considering making a purchase!

 I don’t think they are ideal for children who still COMPLETELY soak a diaper or pull up at night, as they may not hold entirely, or for children who are already wearing cloth diapers, as they are already very similar.

 But for nighttime training toddlers who are done with diapers but still having small night accidents, they are A FABULOUS solution!

 (Also for parents who don’t want to wake up twice a night to take their kid potty! ;))

-Shop now and get 10% off your entire order with discount code SAVE10 at checkout.
+Shop now and get 10% off your first order!.